For the most up-to-date information about this program (including all requirements), please refer to our College Catalog.

 - Complete your Federal Application for Federal Student Aid (FASFA) and add RCC School Code 009160

 - Meet with a counselor to review your placement test scores and register for class.

-Do you have questions about our EMT Certificate?
+Do you have questions about our Emergency Medical Technician Career Services Certificate program?
 Fill out the form and we’ll send you more information about the program, and an RCC counselor will be in touch to follow up.